Joint Occupational Health and Safety Committee (JOHSC)

-A Joint Occupational Health and Safety Committee (JOHSC) is an advisory group consisting of employers and employees working together to improve occupational health and safety in their workplace.
+A Joint Occupational Health and Safety Committee (JOHSC) is an advisory group made up of employers and employees working together to improve occupational health and safety in their workplace.

-While the JOHSC’s role is consultative, working together can be the best way to reduce injury and illness in the workplace.
+While the JOHSC’s role is to consult, working together can be the best way to reduce injury and illness in the workplace.

-WorkSafeBC requires a JOHSC in place in workplaces with 20 or more workers.
-In worksites with nine to 19 workers, a worker representative is required and has the same duties and functions as the JOHSC.
+WorkSafeBC requires a JOHSC for all workplaces with 20 or more workers.
+In worksites with nine to 19 workers, a worker representative is required.
+This representative has the same duties and functions as the JOHSC.

-The collective agreement further requires a JOHSC in any workplace classified as a high or medium hazard where there are more than 10 workers.
+The collective agreement also requires a JOHSC in any workplace classified as a high or medium hazard where there are more than 10 workers.

 - The committee must have at least four members

 - Employer/supervisor members cannot outnumber worker members

 - Worker members must not exercise managerial functions